Diana Zuckerman, PhD, Anne Gallo, MS, Madeleine Levin, MPH, Celeste Chen

 - If more than the recommended amount of fish is eaten in one week, eat less in the following weeks.

-The advice given by the EPA and other experts is more cautious, calculating safe levels of methylmercury based on individual body weight.
-Based on that previous standard, 6 oz of canned albacore tuna or fresh tuna per week could expose a pregnant or nursing woman to too much mercury, especially if she also ate other fish.
-Many experts and consumer groups recommend caution by using the earlier EPA standards instead of the current advisory.
+The advice given by the EPA and other experts is more cautious than more recently released recommendations by some other groups, several of which have been criticized for accepting funding from the fish industry.
+Calculating safe levels of methylmercury based on individual body weight, the EPA determined that 6 oz of canned albacore tuna or fresh tuna per week could expose a pregnant or nursing woman to too much mercury, especially if she also ate other fish.

 Tuna: A cause for concern